 Remember that bike paths are not automatically safer.
-There is increased traffic during the summer months, particularly with coronavirus concerns ultimately encouraging outdoor recreation.
+There is increased traffic during the summer months.
 Sharing these paths with pedestrians and runners also adds to the potential for accidents.

 It goes without saying, but a safe bike ride is a good bike ride.